Pronounced: Pi-TU-eh-tar-E ad-eh-NO-muh

 The cause is unknown.
 Some tumors are part of other endocrine disorders and are associated with genetic changes.
 These can be inherited.

-Tumors can also be a result of exposure to cancer causing substances like radiation.
-In some cases the DNA changes may occur for no known reason.
+Tumors can also be a result of exposure to cancer causing substances or radiation.
+In some cases, the DNA changes may occur for no known reason.

 General symptoms due to size may include:

-In addition to the above, symptoms from Prolactin Secreting Adenoma (40% of all cases)
+In addition to the above, symptoms from Prolactin Secreting Adenoma:

 Symptoms from Thyrotropin-secreting Adenoma